Hugo Critchley: Early life and education

 Critchley spent childhood years in Blackburn, Lancashire.
 His father, Edmund Critchley, worked as a neurologist, and his mother, Mair Critchley, née Bowen, as a physician in nuclear medicine.
 Critchley went to the University of Liverpool, attaining degrees in Physiology (BSc 1987) and Medicine (MB ChB 1990).
 After a period as a junior doctor in Walton and Fazakerley Hospitals, he pursued doctorate training, studying cross-modal sensory processing in the prefrontal cortex at the Department of Experimental Psychology University of Oxford (DPhil 1996).

 In 1995, Critchley entered training in psychiatry at St George's Hospital and then Kings College Institute of Psychiatry (now IoPPN), where he began using neuroimaging methods.
 In 1998, he moved to UCL Queen Square Institute of Neurology to pursue research on mind-brain-body interactions, working between the Functional Imaging Laboratory (Wellcome Department of Imaging Neuroscience) and the clinical Autonomic Unit at the National Hospital for Neurology and Neurosurgery.
 He completed his general training as a neuropsychiatrist in 2003 and gained a Wellcome Trust Senior Fellowship in Clinical Science in 2004.

 Career

-Critchley was a principal at the Wellcome Department of Imaging Neuroscience and group leader at the UCL Institute of Cognitive Neuroscience, before he was appointed Foundation Chair in Psychiatry at Brighton and Sussex Medical School in 2006.
-Critchley is Co-Director (with Anil Seth) of the Sackler Centre for Consciousness Science, and heads the Brighton and Sussex Medical School Department of Neuroscience.
-In 2013, Critchley was the recipient of an Advance Grant from the European Research Council.
-Clinically, Critchley helped established a service for adult neurodevelopmental conditions at the Sussex Partnership NHS Foundation Trust, where he works as a psychiatrist.
+Critchley was a principal at the Wellcome Department of Imaging Neuroscience and group leader at the UCL Institute of Cognitive Neuroscience, before he was appointed foundation chair in psychiatry at Brighton and Sussex Medical School in 2006.
+From 2010 to 2022, Critchley was co-director (with Anil Seth) of the Sackler / Sussex Centre for Consciousness Science.
+In 2013, Critchley was the recipient of an Advanced Grant from the European Research Council.
+He was head of the (then new) BSMS Department of Clinical Neuroscience from 2016 to 2022.
+Clinically, Critchley trained as an neuropsychiatrist and helped establish a service in 2006, for adult neurodevelopmental conditions (including Autism, ADHD and developmental tics) at the Sussex Partnership NHS Foundation Trust, where he works as a psychiatrist.